ARM-software/abi-aa/design-documents/atomics-ABI.rst

   { thread_0:r0=1, thread_1:r0=0 }
   { thread_0:r0=1, thread_1:r0=1 }

-and one possible compiled program outcome has the following outcomes according to the AArch64 Memory Model contained in §B2 of the Arm Architecture Reference Manual [ARMARM_]::
+and one compiled program execution run has the following possible outcomes according to the AArch64 Memory Model contained in §B2 of the Arm Architecture Reference Manual [ARMARM_]::